EinBaum/AuctionSniper/README.md

 **Min.
 Gear Level**
 Text input where you can set the minimum gear level.
 Only used if IgnoreLowGear is enabled.

+**TimeSync**
+Synchronizes the scan time if you have multiple characters scanning the AH.

+**Num.
+Characters**
+The number of characters that are scanning the AH.

+**Num.
+Characters**
+A number ranging from 1 to the number of your characters.
+It is required to give each character a unique index to use the TimeSync function.
+Giving two characters the same index number will make them scan the AH at the same time.

 **Scan Q**
 Which item quality to scan for.